tickethic/contracts/README.md

 ## Deployment with Ignition

 The project uses Hardhat Ignition for automated and reproducible deployment.
-The `Tickethic.ts` module deploys all contracts in the correct order with proper dependencies.
+The `ignition/modules/amoy.ts` module deploys all contracts in the correct order with proper dependencies.

+Deployment modules are organized by network:
+- `ignition/modules/amoy.ts` - Deployment configuration for Amoy testnet

 ## Configuration